pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="D"></a>
 ### D

-"I you do not love yourself entirely and actively ensure your own needs are met, you will find it difficult to do the same for others."
+"If you do not love yourself entirely and actively ensure your own needs are met, you will find it difficult to do the same for others."
 --Zaid Dahhaj

 "One last drink, please."